 How To Avoid Development of Trigger Points In The Serratus Posterior Superior

 - Pay attention to your posture.
-Standing, lifting, sitting, and sleeping with a curve in your upper back and keeping your shoulders rolled forward keeps the serratus posterior superior in a constant state of tension.
+Standing, lifting, sitting, and sleeping with your shoulders rolled forward keeps the serratus posterior superior in a constant state of tension.

 - Not breathing properly is another major contributor to the development of trigger points.
-Make sure you are “belly breathing,” which is breathing deeply, so your belly extends while inhaling.
-Short, shallow breathing, in which breathing movement is in the chest (chest or shallow breathing), overworks the muscle which will cause trigger points to develop.
+Make sure you are “belly breathing,” breathing deeply, so your belly extends while inhaling.
+Short, shallow breathing, in which breathing movement is in the chest (chest or shallow breathing), overworks the muscle, which will cause trigger points to develop.

 - Don’t lift or carry objects with your arms straightened in front of the body.

 Serratus Posterior Superior Trigger Point Treatment

 Trigger points in this muscle can be hard to find and treat because the serratus posterior superior is located under the shoulder blade.
 Fortunately, the trigger point can be uncovered by taking the hand of the affected side and grabbing the opposite shoulder, which moves the shoulder blade and uncovers the TrP.

 A physical therapist, massage therapist, sports therapist, or a chiropractor trained in TrP therapy can show you how to find the trigger point and apply self-treatment.
 Not all have the specified training, so be sure to inquire before making an appointment.

 If you have time and patience, you can learn self-treatment.
 The Trigger Point Therapy Workbook is an excellent book to have on hand.
 It explains trigger points, how and why they develop.
 There are diagrams of TrPs locations in each muscle and how to apply self-treatment.
 The best thing about owning this book is you can use it as a reference to learn how to treat muscle pain throughout the body.

 If you use the workbook, you will want to buy the Kieba Massage Lacrosse Balls.
 The massage balls are needed to apply the treatment.